-- Phone use is not permitted on the Foundation site before the start of school, unless attending morning supervision in the dining room. - Phones are turned off and placed in lockers as soon as students enter their classroom in the morning. - If a student feels they need to use their phone during the school day, they should seek the permission of a member of staff and be supervised by that member of staff whilst using the phone.
-It should then be returned to the student's locker. - Students must return to their lockers at 4pm to collect their phones which should not be switched on again until they have vacated the building or arrived at supervised After-School Care. - If a student's phone is in evidence during the school day before 4pm, without the permission of a member of staff, a teacher has the right to confiscate the phone and it is taken to Reception for collection at the end of the school day.
-A lunchtime detention is usually given.
-Repeated offences may result in further sanctions such as the phone being handed in on arrival at school each day for the rest of the term.
+- Students are not permitted to bring any other internet-enabled device containing a sim card to school.
+This means that a smart watch with a sim card must not be brought into school.
+Other types of smart watch (including those without a sim card) and similar devices will be prohibited from September 2025 (except for educational purposes).
+We already discourage students from wearing smart watches to school and strongly recommend that they are not brought into school from next term. - If a student's phone is in evidence during the school day before 4pm, without the permission of a member of staff, a teacher has the right to confiscate the phone and it is taken to Reception for collection at the end of the school day.
+On occasion, a parent may be asked to collect the phone on behalf of the student.
+A detention is usually given.
+Repeated offences may result in further sanctions.
 Whilst reasonable steps will be taken to keep a confiscated phone safe, neither the teacher or the school is legally responsible for any loss or damage to the phone (Education and Inspections Act 2006, Section 94).
 When confiscating a phone, consideration is given to whether the punishment is proportionate in all the circumstances, and whether there are any personal characteristics relevant to the student, including their age, special educational needs or disability affecting the imposition of the penalty.
 An exemption card may be carried by a student if such circumstances are already known. - The school operates a BYOD policy.
-When not in lessons, devices should be stored safely in lockers. - Devices and phones must not be recharged in school. - Key Stage 3 students seek the written permission (recorded in homework diaries) of their Head of Year or Head of Key Stage if they wish to use their device in a supervised space e.g. library at break or lunchtime. - The taking of photographs, videos and sound recordings in school is strictly forbidden and may be treated as serious misbehaviour - The school does not accept responsibility for mobile phones or devices.
+When not in lessons, devices should be stored safely in lockers. - Devices and phones must not be recharged in school. - Devices must not be used in any unsupervised spaces (including classrooms and the playground) outside of lesson time e.g. at break or lunchtime. - Students seek the written permission (recorded in planners) of their Head of Year or Head of Key Stage if they wish to use their device in a supervised space (e.g. library) at break or lunchtime for work related reasons. - The taking of photographs, videos and sound recordings in school is strictly forbidden and may be treated as serious misbehaviour - The school does not accept responsibility for mobile phones or devices.

-Sixth Form
+1.3.2 Sixth Form

-- Sixth Form students may use their mobile phones in the Sixth Form Centre. - Phones may not be used when walking around the Foundation campus before 4pm.
-This is important to safeguard Early Years students on the Foundation's shared campus. - Before 4pm, phones may only be used in the Sixth Form Centre.
-Phones may not be used in any other school or foundation building with the following exception: - in the Library and Quiet Zone, phones may be used for academic purposes only, during private study periods but must not be used in these spaces at lunchtime or break.
-Use should be discrete. - Devices may be used in the Sixth Form Centre, Library and Quiet Zone for academic purposes only during private study periods, break and lunchtime. - Phones may be confiscated, if guidance for use is not followed, subject to the same considerations given above to students in KS3 and 4. - Devices and phones must not be recharged in school. - The taking of photographs, videos and sound recordings in school is strictly forbidden and may be treated as serious misbehaviour - The school does not accept responsibility for mobile phones or devices.

-The Acceptable Use of ICT Policy gives further details about the use of phones and devices including Smart watches and any other devices which can access the internet. and is included in Student Planners for ease of access.
+Sixth Form students may only have their phones out and/or use them in the Sixth Form Centre.
+From arrival on campus until 4.00 pm, phones must not be in evidence anywhere else on the Foundation campus, including when walking around.
+This is important to safeguard Early Years students on the Foundation's shared campus.

+- Phone use in the Sixth Form Centre is a privilege of Sixth Form life and is subject to regular review. - Different areas of the Sixth Form Centre have different guidelines for phone use, as listed below: - Ground floor discreet phone use is allowed - Middle floor no phones on desks or visible during study periods (on silent) - Top floor no mobile phones.
+Students may elect to use the hand-in tray on the supervisor's desk.

+Phones may be confiscated, if guidance for use is not followed, subject to the same considerations given above to students in KS3 and 4.

+Devices and phones must not be recharged in school.

+The taking of photographs, videos and sound recordings in school is strictly forbidden and may be treated as serious misbehaviour

+- The school does not accept responsibility for mobile phones or devices. - 1.3.3 The Acceptable Use of ICT Policy gives further details.

-7. Responding to behaviour
+7.0 Responding to behaviour